btemplep/authzee/docs/specification.md

 - Case conventions can be changed to align with language conventions.
 - Input and output data structures can have additional properties where allowed in their respective schemas.
 Implementations are expected to build upon the base schemas.
 - Errors and especially critical errors are left up to implementations to decide the method of presenting the error.
 Whether it is directly returned from a function, raised via an exception, or by other means.
-    - Errors and responses are still expected to follow the schemas laid out here.
+    - Errors and results are still expected to follow the schemas laid out here.
-    - For example, an "Authorize" operation that encounters a critical error should always include the response matching the Authorize Response Schema when the error is presented.
+    - For example, an "Authorize" operation that encounters a critical error should always include the result matching the Authorize Result Schema when the error is presented.
     - For something like a validation error on an identity, the return value or exception should include a data structure that matches the Definition Error Schema.
 - Titles and descriptions included in the schema fields are considered part of the spec.
 Check the schemas first for detailed information on the fields.